Find your HomeInstead Location

 If you live in an area at risk of wildfires, check out 10 Tips to Keep Seniors Safe from Wildfires.

-And consider that in the event of a natural disaster or weather emergency, having a professional caregiver in the home to support an older loved one can be comforting.
-A professional caregiver can help provide a sense of safety, keep a senior’s routine as normal as possible, and regularly update family members.
+And consider that in the event of a natural disaster or weather emergency, having a Care Professional in the home to support an older loved one can be comforting.
+A Care Pro can help provide a sense of safety, keep a senior’s routine as normal as possible, and regularly update family members.

 Related Resources